suerion/AutomatedWorkcarts/README.md

 - `aw.removetrigger <id>` -- Removes the specified trigger.
 - `aw.showtriggers` -- Shows all triggers, including id, speed and track selection.
 This lasts 60 seconds, but is extended any time you add, update, move or remove a trigger.
   - You must be an admin to see the triggers.

+Tip: For the commands that update, move or remove triggers, you can skip the `<id>` argument if you are aiming at a nearby trigger.

 The following command aliases are also available:
 - `aw.addtrigger` -> `awt.add`